akeeba/s3/README.md

 This software is distributed under the GNU General Public License version 3 or, at your option, any later version published by the Free Software Foundation (FSF).
 In short, it's "GPLv3+".

+## Important note about version 2

+Akeeba Amazon S3 Connector version 2 has dropped support for PPH 5.3 to 7.0 inclusive.
+It is only compatible with PHP 7.1 or later, up to and including PHP 8.0.

+The most significant change in this version is that all methods use scalar type hints for parameters and return values.
+This _may_ break existing consumers which relied on implicit type conversion e.g. passing strings containing integer values instead of _actual_ integer values.

 ## Using the connector

 ### Get a connector object